 - Transcripts.
 An official transcript from each graduate school, including medical school transcripts, must be sent to Duke University's Clinical Research Training Program directly by the institution.
 Personal copies of your records are not acceptable.

 - Letter of Recommendation.
 A letter of recommendation is required.
 It should be written by someone qualified to testify to your capacity for graduate work.
-The form may be downloaded from the online application; it should be e-mailed to Duke University's Clinical Research Training Program directly by the evaluators.
+The form may be accessed from the online application.

 - Test of English as a Foreign Language (TOEFL).
 CRTP requires that any applicant whose first language is not English and does not hold a bachelors or higher degree from an English speaking Institution must submit scores from the Test of English as a Foreign Language (TOEFL).
 Test scores must not more than two years old and an official copy must be sent to Duke University.

 Certificate (Academic Core in Clinical Research Certificate):

 Qualified applicants who successfully complete the five (5) required courses which constitute the core foundation for the full degree program: CRP 241, 242, 245, 253, and 254 will receive the Academic Core in Clinical Research awarded by the Duke University School of Medicine.
 Certificate applicants must submit the application form and provide a CV as outlined above in the degree section.

 The courses in the program are also available to qualified individuals who want to acquire specific skills but who may not want to pursue the masters degree or the program certificate.
 This option allows the flexibility of taking various combinations of courses subject only to constraints imposed by course prerequisites.
 Non-Degree applicants must submit the application form and provide a CV.